Mary Jane Watson: Venom War

-Peter and MJ would again team together as their costumed alter-egos to deal with the escalating time-spanning conflict between Eddie and Dylan Brock, leading to an outbreak of symbiotes.
-One such force opposed by Peter and Mary Jane in the crisis is the 'Arachniote'.
+Peter and MJ would again team together as their costumed alter-egos to deal with the escalating time-spanning conflict between Eddie Brock and Dylan Brock, leading to an outbreak of symbiotes.
+One such force opposed by Peter and Mary Jane in the crisis is the Arachniote, a powerful symbiote.

-During the crisis, Peter finds himself bonded temporarily again with the original Venom symbiote, Venom continually critiques Mary Jane's choice of partner in Paul and reminds Peter of the pain and loss he still feels from Mary Jane's rejection of him.
-When Mary Jane is consumed by the Arachniote, Peter receives a vision from a possible future where Peter becomes the King in Black, the god of all symbiotes, and Mary Jane triumphs over the Arachniote in a test of wills, leaving Paul and becoming Peter's queen.
+During the crisis, Peter finds himself bonded temporarily again with the original Venom symbiote.
+Venom continually critiques Mary Jane's choice of partner in Paul and reminds Peter of the pain and loss he still feels from Mary Jane's rejection of him.
+When Mary Jane is consumed by the Arachniote, Peter receives a vision from a possible future where Peter becomes the King in Black, the god of all symbiotes.
+Mary Jane triumphs over the Arachniote in a test of wills, leaving Paul and becoming Peter's queen.

 The two end up having a daughter, May, who is driven away from her parents when Mary Jane is consumed by her power and dies, leaving a bitter Peter broken.
 Peter becomes a destructive force across the universe, and ultimately kills his and Mary Jane's daughter.
 The vision of the future ends, with the symbiote telling Pete that there are no eventualities in a timeline continually in flux.
 Reassured that this future may not come to pass, Peter vows to rescue Mary Jane from the Arachniote, despite Paul's warnings that Mary Jane may likely already be dead.
 Peter ultimately proves Paul wrong and links to the Arachniote itself to find Mary Jane alive.
 Meeting up within a psychic dreamscape, the two are able to work together to free themselves and defeat the creature.
 Peter congratulates Mary Jane for the victory and prepares to leave, to which she asks if he would stay with her to take in the previously defeated Hobgoblin.
 Peter suggests that she should share the victory with the person she loves instead and leaves, with Mary Jane left looking longingly at him.